History of the Americas: South America

 In the 1960s and 1970s, the governments of Argentina, Brazil, Chile, and Uruguay were overthrown or displaced by U.S.-aligned military dictatorships.
 These dictatorships detained tens of thousands of political prisoners, many of whom were tortured and/or killed (on inter-state collaboration, see Operation Condor).
 Economically, they began a transition to neoliberal economic policies.
 They placed their own actions within the United States Cold War doctrine of "National Security" against internal subversion.
 Throughout the 1980s and 1990s, Peru suffered from an internal conflict (see Túpac Amaru Revolutionary Movement and Shining Path).
 Revolutionary movements and right-wing military dictatorships have been common, but starting in the 1980s a wave of democratization came through the continent, and democratic rule is widespread now.
 Allegations of corruption remain common, and several nations have seen crises which have forced the resignation of their presidents, although normal civilian succession has continued.

 International indebtedness became a notable problem, as most recently illustrated by Argentina's default in the early 21st century.
 In recent years, South American governments have drifted to the left, with socialist leaders being elected in Chile, Bolivia, Brazil, Venezuela, and a leftist president in Argentina and Uruguay.
 Despite the move to the left, South America is still largely capitalist.
 With the founding of the Union of South American Nations, South America has started down the road of economic integration, with plans for political integration in the European Union style.

+Caribbean

+Throughout the 20th century, several island countries, such as Jamaica and Barbados gained independence from British rule.
+As a result, many of the English-speaking states and territories shifted their economies to tourism and offshore bank industries.

+During the Cold War, the Caribbean has faced a series of military interventions from the United States, such as the Banana Wars and the Cuban Missile Crisis.